dnsimple/dnsimple-support/content/articles/domain-privacy-after-gdpr.md

 ---
+meta: GDPR impacts available WHOIS information.
+Learn about the consequences of this law that came into effect on May 25th 2018.
 title: Domain privacy after GDPR
 excerpt: GDPR impacts available WHOIS information.
 Learn about the consequences of this law that came into effect on May 25th 2018.
 categories: